fooooter/drain/README.md

 `REQUEST_HEADERS`, however, is a HashMap containing every header field, that was sent along with the request by the client.
 You should use the `set_header!` and `header!` macros respectively, whenever possible.

+### HTTP response codes

+Drain provides an interface to manipulate HTTP response codes.

+There is a `&mut u16` variable `HTTP_STATUS_CODE` present in every scope inside a function marked as an endpoint, that can be dereferenced in order to set a status code that will be presented to the client in response.

 ### Sessions